Abstract 2Abstract 7

 Ultimately, decision intelligence is about empowering decision makers to break down data barriers, connect the dots, and surface critical context, giving leaders the precise information they need to confidently decide on the right path forward.

 Using data to inform decision making is not a new business practice.
-Organizations have employed analytics and business intelligence tools for decades to extract value from their data assets.
+Organizations have turned to analytics and business intelligence tools for decades to extract value from their data.

-But in today's world of accelerating complexity driven by rapidly evolving technology, shifting consumer behaviors, cyber threats, and global instability, being truly data-driven in decision making processes is more critical than ever before, even as it has become more challenging.
+But in today's context of rapidly evolving technology, shifting consumer behaviors, cyber threats, and global instability, being truly data-driven in decision making processes is more critical than ever before, even as it has become more challenging.

 Sorting through this overload of information, parsing out what is relevant and trustworthy, and seeing it in context can be a truly challenging process.